 I’m sure you have spent your entire business career building up a reputation for yourself and your business.
 You have worked hard to ensure your customers are happy and treated well.
 A good reputation is priceless and ensures your business continues to grow and succeed into the future, it also improves the saleability of your business should you choose to do so in the future.

 Now – Have you ever had a disgruntled employee or an unhappy customer?
 Can you guarantee you won’t have one in the future?
 Have you ever made a mistake or misjudgment and ended up in court or the local paper?
-Let’s face it – every business, even the most experienced professional will experience something negative like this at least once in the life of the business.
+Let’s face it – every business, even the most experienced professional will experience something negative like this at least once in the life of the business and this is when you need some Reputation Management.

 Until recently the saying went “A happy customer tells 3, an unhappy customer tells 10”.
 Well now it different.
 With social media like Facebook, YouTube, blogs and other review sites, somebody with a grudge against your business can blast it out there for thousands to see, read, hear and create such a bad buzz that your existing customers could begin to distrust you and new customers stop coming… and before you know it, your business is failing!
 (And the smaller or more local the business, the quicker gossip spreads.)